Articles on: Video Consultations

 Clicking on this will allow you to change the permissions and proceed with the call:

-Once you've clicked on Start Call, and allowed access to your camera and microphone if necessary, the secure video room will open and the connection to your client will be initiated.
 Your client will also need to allow camera/microphone access at their end, so when the call begins, chances are you'll see something like this, with your logo (taken from Settings -> Organisation) displayed in the middle of the screen:

-Note: If you haven't uploaded your logo under Settings -> Organisation, you'll see the below cartoon avatar while the connection is made:
+Note: If you haven't uploaded your logo under Settings -> Organisation, you'll see the below cartoon avatar while the connection is being made:

 Once you're both set up correctly, the placeholder in the centre of the screen will be replaced with your patients video feed and you'll be able to proceed with your video consultation.
 If the centre of your screen is not replaced with the patients video feed, they may need to check their camera and microphone permissions in the browser they are using.
+You should also ask them to check that they have manually turned on their camera and microphone using the icons at the bottom of the screen.

-Updated on: 30/08/2022
+Updated on: 13/11/2024

 Was this article helpful?